campus-experts/spring-2017/communities/aston-css/community-assessment.md

 - What is currently available to people in your community to learn about tech?

 There is the course (of course! ᕕ(ȍ‿‿ȍ)ᕗ), but that tends to be pretty dry.
 There are many members of our society who are good at teaching others, and spreading their knowledge, however that's not frequently utilised.
-We're aiming to take advantage of this a bit more over the coming year.
+We're aiming to take advantage of this a bit more over the coming year, possibly through a CFP-type thing.

 - Are there meetups, seminars, online tools, office hours, hackathons?

 We frequently attend hackathons as a group (although the turnout is usually not amazing).
 We went through a phase of hosting office hours (although not by that name), but turnout was often low so we stopped.
-I think this was mainly because of total lack of structure, and also no real motivation to attend (lots of people do not really do side projects).
+I think this was mainly because of total lack of structure (not regular, organised last-minute), and also no real motivation to attend (lots of people do not really do side projects).
+I think we could gather more interest for this by specifically targeting the course - things like help with coursework or module support.

 We also host AstonHack, which gets loads of new people involved!

 ### Accessibility